Luscious raspberry sauce swirled into vanilla ice cream and mixed with chocolate chunks. A delicious ice cream perfect for summertime!

 I debated adding this directly to the ice cream maker, but decided against it.
 Instead, I completely churned the ice cream.
 Then I put half of the ice cream in a dish and added half of the strained berries on top and sprinkled with chocolate.
-The rest of the ice cream went on top, then berries, and chocolate.
+Then added the rest of the ice cream and another layer of berries and chocolate.

 The ice cream is quite soft when it comes out of the mixer.
 Once I layered all the ingredients, I carefully took a butter knife and just lightly made swirls through the mixture.

 I was very careful to not over mix.
-I popped it in the freezer and waited and waited and waited.
-I tell ya, the toughest part is the waiting!
-You can eat it right away and I always sample, but I really love it when it has set up and is firm.
+I popped it in the freezer for two hours for the ice cream to completely harden You can eat it right away and I always sample, but I really love it when it has set up and is firm.

 The directions for my mixer says to freeze for at least 12 hours.
 Throw your bowl into the freezer the night before and then you are good to go!